nola-a/okgit/README.md

 The command git pull is a shorthand for git fetch && git merge origin/develop -> see item 3 for insights on git fetch

 ### Item 2: how to commit: git commit
-When all changes are ready and all tests have passed (e.g., mvn clean install is OK), It is time to stage the changes that must be committed.
-To do that
+When all the changes are steady and the tests have passed (e.g., mvn clean install is OK), It is time to stage the changes, to do that
 ```bash
 $ git add -p
 ```
-for each snippet a prompt will ask if the change must be committed or not, once that all changes are in stage
+for each snippet Git prompts you different choices asking whether the change can be added or not.
 ```bash
 $ git commit
 ```
-A well formatted commit message should be contain:
+A well formatted commit message should contain:
-- the first line - title of the commit and if available the ticket ID
+- Title of the commit and if available the ticket ID
-- blank line
+- A blank line
-- A summary of the changes and useful commments for next consultant
+- A brief summary of the changes that occurred and meaningful comments for helping future reviews

 ### Item 3: references update: git fetch
-Git is a distributed version control, it allows more ICs to share contributions, information transport is done with SSH and HTTP protocol, among the repositories one is chosen as origin repo.
-But this is only a convention, there is no way to know what happens to the others repository unless fetch is used:
+Since Git is a distributed version control this means that more copies of the same repository could exist(ideally one for IC plus one as central).
+One of them will be considered as the central repository (the one called origin), therefore the repo contains references to both local and remote branches; in order to update local references to the remote branch you need to use git fetch:
 ```bash
 $ git fetch
 ~/repos/testrepo$ git fetch